peterqlin/peterqlin.github.io/about.md

 permalink: /about/
 ---

-## Hi, I'm Peter 🌊
+## Hi, I'm Peter

 I'm a junior at the University of Illinois Urbana-Champaign (UIUC)

 Majoring in 💻 + 💭 (CS + Philosophy)

-I'm passionate about applied genai, ml systems, and software engineering
+I'm passionate about making things